Deep Generative Transformers for Probabilistic Time Series and Spatiotemporal Forecasting: Background

 where $p_{\widetilde{\Theta}}$ denotes the predictive distribution parameterized by $\widetilde{\Theta}$.
 Although Transformer architectures have demonstrated remarkable success in modeling long-range dependencies in time series, an important question arises: {\it How can Transformers be effectively adapted to generate coherent probabilistic forecasts rather than point predictions?}

-Existing approaches typically rely on parametric likelihood assumptions \cite{salinas2020deepar, rasul2021autoregressive} or quantile-based objectives \cite{wen2017multi, lim2021temporal}, which may restrict the flexibility of the learned predictive distribution in high-dimensional multivariate settings.
-To address this limitation, we adopt the engression framework \cite{shen2025engression}, a stochastic learning paradigm that enables neural networks to learn conditional distributions via noise-driven sampling.
-By injecting stochastic noise into the forecasting model and training it with a proper scoring objective, engression enables the model to produce diverse `plausible' forecast trajectories that approximate the conditional distribution of future values.
+Existing approaches typically rely on parametric likelihood assumptions \citep{salinas2020deepar, rasul2021autoregressive}, quantile-based objectives \citep{lim2021temporal}, or computationally heavy generative models \citep{tang2021probabilistic, fan2024mgtsd} which may restrict the flexibility of the learned predictive distribution in high-dimensional multivariate and spatiotemporal settings.
+To address this limitation, we adopt the engression framework \citep{shen2025engression}, a stochastic learning paradigm that enables neural networks to learn conditional distributions via noise-driven sampling.
 This idea enables Transformers to produce flexible, uncertainty-aware probabilistic forecasts.